jlehtomaa/jlehtomaa/README.md

 ### Hi there 👋

-I'm Jere, a doctoral candidate at ETH Zurich.
+I'm Jere, currently a doctoral candidate at ETH Zurich.
 I'm interested in machine learning, uncertainty quantification, optimal control, economic dynamics, and climate change risks.

 ### Short bio
 * [ ] D.Sc. at ETH Zurich at the Chair of Integrative Risk Management and Economics